bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/watchtowers-lightning-privacy.md

 Speaker 0: 00:24:44

 So I thought, you know what, let's stick to Python but let's use something that it has a good chunk of devs behind it and they can like update it and so on and so forth.
-Issue, there's no automatic proper automatic way of building bindings for Python to rust.
+Issue, there's no automatic proper automatic way of building bindings for Python to Rust.
 So it means that if you're developing faster than me, I have the exact same problem.
 Plus, I'm building in a language I don't know anything about.
 So after that, it came to whether I wanted to again do everything myself or switch to something more robust with more community support and so on.